adamant/adamant.language.reference/src/tuple-types.md

 let z = t.\2;
 ```

-Alternatively, they can be accessed using the "`at[]()`" method similar to how arrays and lists are index.
+Alternatively, they can be accessed using the "`at[n:size]()`" method similar to how arrays and lists are index.
 However, for tuples, the index must be known at compile time so the access can be type checked.
 So the index must be passed as a generic argument.

 ```adamant
 let t = #(1, 2, 3);